Change Definition

 Scope and Scale:

 • Change: Change typically refers to smaller, incremental adjustments made within an organization.
-It involves modifying specific processes, procedures, or aspects of the organization without fundamentally altering its core identity or purpose.
+It involves modifying specific organizational processes, procedures, or aspects without fundamentally altering its core identity or purpose.

-• Transformation: Transformation, on the other hand, involves a more extensive and radical overhaul of an organization.
+• Transformation: On the other hand, transformation involves a more extensive and radical overhaul of an organization.
 It goes beyond incremental adjustments and often affects multiple facets of the organization, including its culture, strategies, structures, processes, and even its mission and values.

 Objective: